TundeOladejo/clucknest-server/README.md

 ## Prerequisites

-Make sure you have the following software installed on your machine:
+Make sure you have the following software/runtime installed on your machine:

 - Node (version 14.21.3) and above